okx-code/rankupbook/src/Text-Templating/Formatting.md

 ## Filters

-Filters serve to format the original result to fit your purpose better.
-The following filters were custom-made for Rankup.
-> Find the built-in filters [here](https://pebbletemplates.io/wiki/filter/abbreviate/).

-Filters are ways to convert numbers into more readable options.
-Rankup provides three filters, `simple`, `money` and `percent`.
-These use the number formatting found in the `placeholders` section of Rankup's `config.yml`.

-You can use filters with a pipe symbol `|` and then the name of the filter.
+<a href="https://pebbletemplates.io/wiki/filter/abbreviate/" target="_blank">Filters</a> serve to format the original result to fit your purpose better.
+The following filters were custom-made for Rankup: `simple`, `money` and `percent`.
+They use the number formatting found in the `placeholders` section of Rankup's `config.yml`.
+The pipe symbol `|` and the filter name will apply it.
 Here are some examples:

 Filter | Description | Example
 ------ | ----------- | -------